infinitypaul/laravel-database-filter/README.md

 }
 ```
-On the $filters variable in the SchoolFilter we can register all the conditions we are to filter against.

-Let assume we want to filter our database by check those who have paid, then we need to create a new filter class by using the artisan command below
+Let assume we are to filter our database by checking those who have paid.
+Then we need to create a new filter class by using the artisan command below.

 ```bash
 php artisan make:filter PaidFilter
 ```

-This will also generate a new php file under app/Filters/ folder with the name PaidFilter.php which will look like below.
+The above command will also generate a new PHP file under app/Filters folder with the name PaidFilter.php which will look like below.

 ```php